Southside (music producer): Career

-It was around his mid-teenage years that Southside decided to start taking music production as a serious career, He was later discovered by rapper Waka Flocka Flame at the age of 17, and through Waka's connection with Gucci Mane, Luellen was signed to 1017 Records.
+In his mid-teenage years, Southside started taking music production seriously.
+He was later discovered by rapper Waka Flocka Flame at the age of 17, and through Waka's connection with Gucci Mane, Luellen was signed to 1017 Records.
 At the label, Luellen met Lex Luger, a fellow producer for Waka Flocka, and the two laid the production groundwork for Waka Flocka's debut album, Flockaveli (2010).
 Southside's first major credit was the song "Fuck the Club Up," which appeared on the album.

 In 2011, Southside co-produced the track "Illest Motherfucker Alive", from Kanye West and Jay-Z's album Watch the Throne (2011).
 This gained him wider recognition in mainstream hip hop.
 He has since worked with artists such as Rick Ross, Jeezy, Wale, Meek Mill, Lil Scrappy, MGK among others.
 Southside was the main producer of Gucci Mane and Waka Flocka's collaborative album, Ferrari Boyz (2011), as well as Flocka's second album Triple F Life: Friends, Fans & Family (2012).

 In January 2013, Southside produced "Millions" – the lead single from Pusha T's mixtape Wrath of Caine.
 The music video for the song was released on February 10.
 The song sparked controversy when producer Rico Beats was asked to modify Southside's instrumental for the final version of the song.
 Southside wasn't notified of the changes, which led to the two producers exchanging threats over Twitter.
 On Wrath of Caines official track list, Kanye West was credited as co-producer, instead of Rico Beats.
 Also in 2013, Southside and TM88 produced the song "Tapout" by Rich Gang from their self-titled album.
 The song peaked at number 44 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America (RIAA).

 Throughout the early 2010s, Southside's productions have been featured on numerous mixtapes.
 Produced with TM88, Young Thug's 2014 single "Danny Glover" became one of his breakout hits.
 By late 2014, Southside's production continued to catapult into Atlanta's hip hop mainstream when Future's mixtape Monster saw widespread praise as Southside handled a quarter of the mixtape's production.
-Monster standout "Commas" was released as a commercial single in March 2015 and spent 20 weeks on the Billboard Hot 100 chart, peaking at number 55 while earning a gold certification by the RIAA.
+Monster standout "Fuck Up Some Commas" was released as a commercial single in March 2015 and spent 20 weeks on the Billboard Hot 100 chart, peaking at number 55 while earning a gold certification by the RIAA.